kchasepdx/kchasepdx/README.md

 - 👋 Hi, I am Kristen Chase - a former financial professional turned software developer.
 After spending nearly a decade working in investment consulting I decided to change careers and focus on something I was truly passionate about - web development.
-- 👀 I’m interested in frontend development!
-- 🌱 I’m currently learning as much as I can.

 <!---